microsoft/api-guidelines/azure/Guidelines.md

 The purpose is to inform customers (when debugging/logging responses) that they must take action to modify their call to the service's operation and use a newer API version or their call will soon stop working entirely.
 It is not expected that client code will examine/parse this header's value in any way; it is purely informational to a human being.
 The string is _not_ part of an API contract (except for the semi-colon delimiters) and may be changed/improved at any time without incurring a breaking change.

-:white_check_mark: **DO** add the 'azure-deprecating' header with a string value to all service operations in your service's contract file (cadl/swagger).

 :white_check_mark: **DO** include this header in the operation's response _only if_ the operation will stop working in the future and the client _must take_ action in order for it to keep working.
 > NOTE: We do not want to scare customers with this header.